-Following the outbreak of Covid-19 pandemic and last minute cancellation of major industry events, trade shows, conferences & congresses; businesses – particularly those in the B2B segment – are increasingly turning to digital marketing to stay relevant, visible and result driven.
+Following the outbreak of the Covid-19 pandemic and last-minute cancellation of major industry events, trade shows, conferences & congresses; businesses – particularly those in the B2B segment – are increasingly turning to digital marketing to stay relevant, visible and result-driven.

 An example of such business is Primark – UK’s top fashion retail brand whose sale dropped from £650 monthly to Zero.

 This is especially because their employees will struggle to use the tools they aren’t familiar with and as a result, the already threatened productivity will be affected.